Kaleidocs/kaleidocs/README.md

-# kaleidocs
+# Kaleidocs

-An Angular web app designed to ... well, that part is up to you.
+An web application to help manage and generate documents from Freemarker OpenDocument templates.

-## Installation
+## Development

+Development requires knowledge of Clojure and AngularJS.

 Pull all Leiningen, npm and bower dependencies to your machine: